-[0218] In the electrochemical measurement device according to any one of item 6 to item 8, a recess which increases an interval between two wall plates of the two or more wall plates is formed at at least one of the two wall plates, the recess being located next to one electrode surface of the two or more electrode surfaces when the bottom surface is squarely viewed and extending in a normal direction of the bottom surface, the two wall plates being located on two sides of the one electrode surface.
+[0218] In the electrochemical measurement device according to item 6 or item 7, a recess which increases an interval between two wall plates of the two or more wall plates is formed at at least one of the two wall plates, the recess being located next to one electrode surface of the two or more electrode surfaces when the bottom surface is squarely viewed and extending in a normal direction of the bottom surface, the two wall plates being located on two sides of the one electrode surface.

-[0219] The electrochemical measurement device according to any one of item 6 to item 9, including a partition plate which is a wall plate having a height more than a maximum value for the heights of the two or more wall plates, wherein the partition plate has a property of being impervious to the dissolved substance in the solution, and at least two electrode surfaces of the two or more electrode surfaces are separated by the partition plate.
+25 [0219] In the electrochemical measurement device according to any one of item 6 to item 8, the partition plate has a property of being impervious to the dissolved substance in the solution, and at least two electrode surfaces of the two or more electrode surfaces are separated by the partition plate.